leeveshkamboj/ApolloChatroom/README.md

 # Apollo Chatroom Server

-Chatroom Server made using Apollo, Graphql, Mongodb.
+Chatroom Server made using Apollo, Graphql and Mongodb.

 # Deploy on local